In a Valley of Violence: Is the 2016 Movie Inspired by Real Life?

 The genre of Western movies is America’s gift to the cinematic world.
-Following a nomadic man who travels around the Old West seeking revenge and retribution, many films in the genre have cemented their legacy as some of the most entertaining films in the history of cinema.
+Following a nomadic man who travels around the Old West seeking revenge and retribution, many films in the genre have cemented their legacy as some of the most entertaining films in cinema history.
 Although the popularity of the genre has declined in recent decades, Ti West managed to bring the familiar storyline back to our screens with his 2016 movie ‘In a Valley of Violence.’
 Starring Ethan Hawke and John Travolta, the movie follows Paul as he makes his way through the town of Denton with his dog, Abbie.
-In this article, we explore if this movie is based on factual events.
+In this article, we explore if this movie is based on true events.

 No, ‘In a Valley of Violence’ is not based on a true story.
 In fact, Ti West, the director, said that the story arose from his love for the genre.
 Referring to the story as conventionally Western West said that he wanted to contribute to the genre.
 He based the plot around realism and wanted to shoot a piece that reflected traditional cinema.
 Although ‘In a Valley of Violence’ does incorporate some rather funny moments, at its core, his aim with the film was to showcase what violence can mean to different people.